fcampelo/upmsp-scheduling/README.md

 in which `[command]` is the command to run and `[command options]` are command specific options.
 There are the following commands available:
 * `optimize`: Optimize an instance of the problem.
 * `analyze`: Perform the neighborhood analysis throughout the optimization process.
 * `track`: Save all solutions which, at some point of the optimization process, were incumbents.
+It uses a Simulated Annealing [2](#references) as optimization algorithm.

 #### 2.2.3.
 Command "optimize"

 Usage:
 ```
 java -jar upmsp-all optimize [options]
 ```

-Examples:
+Example:
 ```
 java -jar upmsp-all optimize --algorithm simulated-annealing --instance I_50_10_S_1-9_1.txt --verbose
 ```

+Parameters:
 `--algorithm <VALUE>`
 (Default: `simulated-annealing`)
 Optimization algorithm.
 Specific parameters for the algorithms are described in the next subsections.

 `--instance <VALUE>`
+(Required)
 Name of the file containing the instance data.

 `--seed <VALUE>`